 Depression and anxiety can occur at the same time.
 In fact, it’s been estimated that 45 percent of people with one mental health condition meet the criteria for two or more disorders.
-One study found that of people with either anxiety or depression have the other condition.
+One study found that

 Although each condition has its own causes, they may share similar symptoms and treatments.
 Read on to learn more, including tips for management and what to expect from a clinical diagnosis.

 Some symptoms of depression and anxiety overlap, such as problems with sleep, irritability, and difficulty concentrating.
 But there are several key differences that help distinguish between the two.

 Feeling down, sad, or upset is normal.
 It can be concerning feeling that way for several days or weeks on end.

 Physical symptoms and behavioral changes caused by depression include:

 - decreased energy, chronic fatigue, or feeling sluggish frequently